-Professional Responsibility (3 Credits) LAW 0649 (R)
+Professional Responsibility (3 Credits) LAW 0649

 This course examines the lawyer's professional role and social responsibilities, emphasizing the Model Rules of Professional Conduct.
 Topics include disclosure and confidentiality, conflicts of interest, fees, advertising, group legal services, corporate counsel, and pro bono representation.
 The course also introduces students to the Code of Judicial Conduct.
+This is a required course.

-Property (4 Credits) LAW 0653 (R)
+Property (4 Credits) LAW 0653

-This Course introduces rights and interests in both real and personal property.
+Course introduces rights and interests in both real and personal property.
 Topics include possession, estates in land, landlord and tenant, real estate transactions and finance, and private and government control of land use.
+This is a required course.